avehtari/BDA_course_Aalto/FAQ.md

 ## Windows user and have a lot of problems getting packages to install ?

-> ⚠️i Note that Windows is not supported officially in the course but we will try our best to help you get your setup (in Windows) working.
+> ⚠️ Note that **Windows is not officially supported in the course** but we will try our best to help you get your setup (in Windows) working.
 This is because of two main reasons:
 > 1. `Stan`, the probabilistic programming language which we will later on use in the course, doesn't have good support for Windows.
-> 2. The `dev-tools` which the `aalto-bda` package depends on, at the moment, has a lot of dependencies some of which need to be compiled from source.
+> 2. `devtools` package which the `aaltobda` package depends on at the moment, has a lot of dependencies, some of which need to be compiled from source.
 Getting the compiler tool-chain setup on windows is quite time consuming.

 One workaround might be to use Linux via the `remote desktop solution` provided by Aalto-IT.
 A couple of students (BDA-2019) have been using this already and it has been a pretty good experience.
 * Goto `vdi.aalto.fi`